WangHaoran19199/WangHaoran19199.github.io/_posts/2025-03-08-tote-bag-ideas-part2.md

     Disclaimer: these problems are for fun only, they are absolutely not meant to be satire against personal expression and environmental protection.
-I believe reducing plastic waste is a nobel cause, and it is good for people to express themselves in all legal ways.
+I believe reducing plastic waste is a noble cause, and it is good for people to express themselves in all legal ways.